 The Company tests the adequacy of the liabilities arising from life insurance contracts.
 If the test indicates that the premiums received are not sufficient to cover the discounted amounts of expected claims, fees and expenses, a special reserve is recorded for the deficiency.
 The test is performed at the level of each product.
-The cash flows are discounted at a real risk-free interest rate plus a non-liquidity premium.
+The cash flows are discounted at a real risk-free interest rate plus a non-liquidity premium, see Note 27e(3)(f).

-The assumptions used in the above-mentioned tests include assumptions regarding cancellations, operating expenses, yield on assets, and mortality and morbidity rates; the assumptions are set by the actuary every year based on tests, past experience and other relevant studies.
+The assumptions used in the above-mentioned tests include assumptions regarding cancellations, operating expenses, yield on assets, and mortality and morbidity rates; the assumptions are set by the appointed actuary every year based on tests, past experience and other relevant studies.